zhon/code-retreat/NOTES.md

 Activities which involve removing a common langauge feature developers are used to using in order to help them learn how to use higher-levels of abstraction to write better code.

 - No naked primitives
-- No conditional statements
+- No conditional statements *
-- No loops
+- No loops *
 - No recursion
+- No objects *

 ### Quality Constraint Activities

 Activities which impose specific quality constraints to help developers practice a particur aspect of well-written code.

-- Only four lines per method
+- Only three lines per method *
 - Immutables only, please
-- Tell don't ask
+- Tell don't ask *

 ### Stretch Activities